cproctor/bba/content/pages/course_info.md

 ---
 # Final project
 The joint project for the two courses is a working prototype of a constructionist educational technology, to be displayed at the [BB&A Expo]({filename}/logistics/expo.md), and an accompanying paper suitable for submission to [IDC](http://idc-2018.org/) as a [Demo Paper](http://idc-2018.org/demos-art-installations/).
+Projects may be undertaken alone or in groups.
 In 2017, 6 papers from BB&A students and instructors were accepted to IDC.
 Final projects have also gone on to become commercial products.
 [More about the final project]({filename}/assignments/final.md).

 ---
 # Assignment Feedback